stormpath/stormpath-sdk-react/README.md

 1. **Configure Stormpath**

-  In the application directory, create a file named stormpath.yml and place the configuration below in the file:
+  In your application directory, create a file named `stormpath.yml` with the contents below:

   ```yaml
   client: